Paul Dirac: Personality

 Dirac was regarded by his friends and colleagues as unusual in character.
 In a 1926 letter to Paul Ehrenfest, Albert Einstein wrote of a Dirac paper, "I am toiling over Dirac.
 This balancing on the dizzying path between genius and madness is awful."
 In another letter concerning the Compton effect he wrote, "I don't understand the details of Dirac at all."

 Dirac was known among his colleagues for his precise and taciturn nature.
 His colleagues in Cambridge jokingly defined a unit called a "dirac", which was one word per hour.
 When Niels Bohr complained that he did not know how to finish a sentence in a scientific article he was writing, Dirac replied, "I was taught at school never to start a sentence without knowing the end of it."
 He criticised the physicist J. Robert Oppenheimer's interest in poetry: "The aim of science is to make difficult things understandable in a simpler way; the aim of poetry is to state simple things in an incomprehensible way.
 The two are incompatible."
 Bohr called Dirac "a complete logical genius" and also the "strangest man" who had ever visited his Institute.

 Dirac himself wrote in his diary during his postgraduate years that he concentrated solely on his research, and stopped only on Sunday when he took long strolls alone.

-An anecdote recounted in a review of the 2009 biography tells of Werner Heisenberg and Dirac sailing on an ocean liner to a conference in Japan in August 1929.
+An anecdote recounted in a review of the 2009 biography tells of Werner Heisenberg and Dirac travelling with a rigid airship to a conference in Japan in August 1929.
 "Both still in their twenties, and unmarried, they made an odd couple.
 Heisenberg was a ladies' man who constantly flirted and danced, while Dirac—'an Edwardian geek', as biographer Graham Farmelo puts it—suffered agonies if forced into any kind of socializing or small talk.
 'Why do you dance?'
 Dirac asked his companion.
 'When there are nice girls, it is a pleasure,' Heisenberg replied.
 Dirac pondered this notion, then blurted out: 'But, Heisenberg, how do you know beforehand that the girls are nice?